carltonwin8/FlightSurety/README.md

 Test suits can be run buy:

-- starting the block chain via `npm run gcli`
+- start the block chain via `npm run gcli`
-- testing the airline, flight, passanger functionality by `npm run test`
+- test the airline, flight and passanger functionality by `npm run test`
-- testing the oracle functionality by `npm run testo`
+- test the oracle functionality by `npm run testo`

 In order to test this application via the web GUI do the following: